Surgical Procedures: Colostomy

-The colon is also called the large intestine.
-A colostomy is the surgery done to connect the colon to the surface of the abdomen (belly) to let stool (bowel movements) pass into a collection bag outside of the body.
-This is done because the rectum, anus, or the sphincter that controls the passage of stool has been removed, or is not being used.
+A colostomy is an opening to the outside of your body that lets stool exit into a bag.
+It is a surgery done to connect the colon to the surface of the abdomen (belly) to let stool pass into a collection bag outside of the body.
+This is done because the rectum, anus, or the sphincter that controls the passage of stool has been removed or is not being used.

 How is it done?

-A stoma (hole) is made in the belly wall.
-Stool can then pass from the colon to the collection bag.
-The stoma can be seen on the outside of the belly.
-It is made from the intestine.
+A stoma (hole) is made in your belly wall.
+Stool can then pass from the colon to the collection bag on the outside of your body.
+The stoma can be seen on the outside of your belly.
+It is made from your intestine.
 The stoma should be pink to red in color, warm, and moist.
-It is able to secrete mucus.
-There is no sphincter muscle to allow the person to control the passing of stool.
-The location of the stoma will depend on the area of the colon used to create the stoma.
+The stoma can secrete (make and release) mucus.
+There is no longer a sphincter muscle that lets you control the passing of stool.
+The stool will empty into the collection bag on its own.
+The location of the stoma depends on the area of the colon that was used to create the stoma.
 The size of the stoma varies.

 Having a colostomy will not change your body’s ability to digest food.
 There may be changes in stool consistency based on where the stoma is along the colon.

 A colostomy may be permanent or temporary.
 Your provider will talk to you about your surgery and plan for colostomy.

 A colostomy may be done to treat: